Towards an experimentally feasible controlled-phase gate on two blockaded Rydberg atoms: Optimisation of the gate

 Many tools exist for numerical optimisation that we could employ here to design the Rabi frequency $\Omega_R(t)$ that produces the gate.We start by making a guess for the form of $\Omega_R(t)$, so that the evolution is characterised by only a handful of parameters.
 One particular choice is a Gaussian:

-where we will choose $\tau = 0.1$.
+where we will choose $\tau = 0.2T$, with total gate operation time $T$.
 The constant $\Omega_0$ is a parameter which we can, in principle, choose arbitrarily (in reality there will be constraints on this value, which we will come to later).
 There are also parameters associated with the system that one may vary, namely the atom separation $r$, the Rabi frequency $\Omega_B$, and the detunings $\delta$ and $\Delta$.
 We begin by choosing a set of reasonable values, and then we numerically optimise each of the parameters to achieve the desired gate with a high fidelity.
 The numerical method used to optimise the parameters is gradient descent.

 As an example, we start with the set of parameters in Table~\ref{tab:params1}.
-The total time for the gate is fixed at 500 ns, and the atoms are separated at a distance of 0.3 $\mathrm{\mu m}$, and the detuning $\delta = 2\pi 300$ MHz.
-The dipole-dipole interaction strength $U(r) = 3200\mathrm{MHz}/r^3$ is taken from \cite{Gaetan2009}.
+The total time for the gate is fixed at $T=500\,$ns, and the detuning $\delta = 0$.
+The interaction strength is chosen as $U=118\,\mathrm{GHz}$ corresponding to a separation of the atoms at a distance of 0.3 $\mathrm{\mu m}$, when assuming dipole-dipole interaction $U(r) = 3200\mathrm{MHz}/r^3$ as in \cite{Gaetan2009} was still valid at this small distance.
 This is a particularly strong interaction due to the existence of a F\"{o}rster resonance \cite{Foerster1996, Walker2005}, a point which we will come back to later when we describe the experimental setup in more detail.
+But again only the value of the interactions enters the simulations, not the distance dependency.

 We define the fidelity of the gate operation as $F = |\bracket{\psi(T)}{\psi_G}|^2$.
 The resultant fidelity of the gate with these initial parameters is only around 89\%.
 Now we apply our optimisation algorithm to the parameters $\Omega_0$, $\Omega_B$, and $\Delta$.
-After 1600 iterations, we achieve a fidelity of better than 99.9\%, or, more precisely, and infidelity $I = (1 - F) < 4 \cdot 10^{-4}$.
+After 1600 iterations, we achieve a fidelity of better than 99.9\%, or, more precisely, and infidelity $I = (1 - F) < 3.8 \cdot 10^{-4}$.
+If the experimental precision of the Rabi frequencies and detuning is limited to integer MHz this infidelity slightly increases to $4.2\cdot 10^{-4}$.
 The decrease in infidelity as the algorithm progresses is shown in Fig.~\ref{fig:infid}.

 Table~\ref{tab:params1} shows the final set of parameters that produced the optimised gate.
 The resulting time-dependent phase accumulations $\phi_{gg}$ and $\phi_{ge}$ are shown in Fig.~\ref{fig:phase}.